-Our amended and restated certificate of incorporation that will be in effect upon the closing of this offering will provide that we are authorized to indemnify our directors and officers to the fullest extent permitted by Delaware law.
-Our amended and restated bylaws that will be in effect upon the closing of this offering will provide that we are required to indemnify our directors and executive officers to the fullest permitted by Delaware law, and authorized to indemnify other officers to the same extent.
-Our amended and restated bylaws will also provide that, upon satisfaction of certain conditions, we are required to advance expenses incurred by a director or executive officer, and may advance expenses incurred by other officers, in advance of the final disposition of any action or proceeding, and permit us to secure insurance on behalf of any officer, director, employee or other agent for any liability arising out of his or her actions in that capacity to the fullest extent not prohibited by applicable law.
-Our amended and restated bylaws will also permit us to enter into individual contracts with any of our directors, officers, employees and other agents respecting indemnification and advances, to the fullest extent not prohibited by applicable law.
+Our amended and restated certificate of incorporation and our amended and restated bylaws that will be in effect upon the closing of this offering will provide that we are required to indemnify our directors to the fullest extent permitted by Delaware law.
+Our amended and restated bylaws will also provide that, upon satisfaction of certain conditions, we are required to advance expenses incurred by a director in advance of the final disposition of any action or proceeding, and permit us to secure insurance on behalf of any officer, director, employee or other agent for any liability arising out of his or her actions in that capacity regardless of whether we would otherwise be permitted to indemnify him or her under the provisions of Delaware law.
+Our amended and restated bylaws will also provide our board of directors with discretion to indemnify our officers, employees and other agents when determined appropriate by the board.

-In connection with this offering, we have entered into indemnification agreements with each of our directors and executive officers.
+In connection with this offering, we expect to enter into indemnification agreements with each of our directors and executive officers.
 With certain exceptions, these agreements will provide for indemnification for related expenses including, among other things, attorneys' fees, judgments, fines and settlement amounts incurred by any of these individuals in any action or proceeding.
 We believe that these bylaw provisions and indemnification agreements are necessary to attract and retain qualified persons as directors and executive officers.
 We maintain directors' and officers' liability insurance and will obtain customary directors' and officers' liability insurance prior to the closing of this offering.